OnnoGabriel/feathers-totp-2fa/docs/index.md

 }
 ```

-The `topt2fa` hook verifies the token and stores the secret in the user data.
+The `topt2fa` hook verifies the token and stores the secret in the user data.Finally, the backend responses with the normal JWT (6).

-#### 6. Response with JWT

-Finally, the backend responses with the normal JWT.

 ### Operation phase